 Innovative Funding Initiatives

-Since its inception, LIberty Hill has explored innovative ways to organize money in its quest to maximize resources for community organizers working for change in under-resourced communities.
+Since its inception, Liberty Hill has explored innovative ways to organize money in its quest to maximize resources for community organizers working for change in under-resourced communities.
 Recently, President/CEO Shane Goldsmith has spearheaded funding pool initiatives designed to build power for regional and state coalitions at key points in breakthrough campaigns on vital issues.

 Funding pool initiatives bring together individual donors, foundation funders, and partners from other sectors and across racial, ethnic and geographic boundaries.
-Our goals for funding pools are to build capacity for grassroots groups in key regions, build strong partnerships among sectors, create repicable models for future partnerships, and support systemic change initiatives, including implementation and enforcement.
+Our goals for funding pools are to build capacity for grassroots groups in key regions, build strong partnerships among sectors, create replicable models for future partnerships, and support systemic change initiatives, including implementation and enforcement.

 Rapid Response Fund for Racial Justice